 That said, the state must still prove the elements of the offense and William H. Ashe will use his resources to challenge the State's arguments.
 He will challenge the state by crafting a strong defense strategy that will incorporate defenses like the following – when applicable – and use certain motions or arguments strategically to impeach witnesses or counter layperson and expert witness testimony.
 He will also submit evidence on your behalf, including witnesses that support your defense.

-Defenses to Rape Allegations
+Defenses To Rape Allegations

 If the charge against you is one for rape, but the act was consensual, you have a defense.
 False allegations are often made for whatever reason, maybe it was a messy breakup or a bad date, but if the person consented, then it's not rape, even if the person isn't happy afterward.